-Based on the PHC4 claims database for the fiscal year ended June 30, 2024, the facility did not have any potentially eligible extraordinary expense claims and, therefore, the facility is not eligible for payment under the extraordinary expense method for the 2026 Tobacco Settlement Payment Year unless, as detailed below, additional claims are submitted and deemed eligible.
+Based on the PHC4 claims database for the fiscal year ended June 30, 2024, the facility reported 228 potentially eligible extraordinary expense claims, totaling \$457,209,620.00.
+The results of our procedures disclosed that none of the 228 reported potentially eligible extraordinary expense claims met the criteria to qualify as extraordinary expense claims because, based on the facility's self-review of the claims, all 228 claims were paid by Medicaid or other third-party insurance and, therefore, the facility chose not to submit documentation for review.
+The facility should remove all 228 reported claims from the PHC4 self-pay database.
+Since we determined that none of the 228 reported claims qualify as extraordinary expense claims, this facility is not eligible for payment under the extraordinary expense method for the 2026 Tobacco Settlement Payment Year unless, as detailed below, additional claims are submitted and deemed eligible.